willingc/zero-to-jupyterhub-k8s/doc/source/amazon/step-zero-aws.rst

 many organizations that have put together their own solutions and guides for setting up Kubernetes on AWS.

-This guide uses kops to setup a cluster on AWS.
-This should be seen as a rough template you will use to setup and shape your cluster.
+This guide uses **kops** to setup a cluster on AWS.
+This should be seen as a rough template which you will use to setup and shape your cluster.

 Procedure: